Download the PDF

 - Improve Medicare access and care coordination — CHA strongly supports efforts to coordinate and integrate person-centered health care services along the continuum of care and promote greater use of medical homes, care coordinators and chronic care management, especially for those dually eligible for Medicaid and Medicare.

-- Provide Adequate and Sustainable Financing — Efforts to reduce the federal budget deficit should be equitable and balanced, and must not disproportionately impact Medicare beneficiaries and providers.
-Congress must continue to provide Medicare with adequate and sustainable funding to ensure the ability of health care providers, including providers of long term care services, to maintain quality and compassionate care for the 58 million Americans who rely on Medicare for their health care.
+- Provide Adequate and Sustainable Financing — Efforts to reduce the federal budget deficit should be equitable and balanced and must not have a disproportionate impact on Medicare beneficiaries and providers.
+Congress must continue to provide Medicare with adequate and sustainable funding to ensure the ability of health care providers, including providers of long term care services, to maintain quality and compassionate care for the 59 million Americans who rely on Medicare for their health care.

-- Delivery System Reforms — CHA supports refocusing our health care system on quality and outcome rather than volume.
+- Delivery System Reforms — CHA supports the transformation of our health care system to one that focuses on quality and outcome rather than volume.
 We will work with CMS and our members to ensure that programs such as Accountable Care Organizations, Value Based Purchasing, Readmission Reductions and Bundling are implemented successfully, without unintended consequences such as increasing disparities in care or creating disincentives to serve low-income or uninsured patients.
-We support efforts to prioritize, consolidate and align quality measures, to use telehealth services to expand access to care, and to incorporate appropriate methods of sociodemographic adjustment in quality reporting and payment programs.
+We support efforts to prioritize, consolidate and align quality measures across payment systems, to use telehealth services to expand access to care, and to incorporate appropriate methods of sociodemographic adjustment in quality reporting and payment programs.